Kokumber

 75 hard challenge tracker free

-I came across this challenge while listening to a podcast and at first, sticking to one habit for 75 days, let alone six, seems daunting and challenging.
+Sticking to one habit for 75 days, let alone six, seems daunting and challenging.
 But isn’t that the whole point?
 So, a few weeks ago, I decided to start this challenge.

 Before starting the challenge, I read and watched every single video/ article on 75 Hard to get a clear picture of what’s it going to look like.
 And now that I’m a few weeks into this, I’m painting a clear picture for you.